 Kia Carens three-row SUV officially revealed in global unveil for Indian market

-Kia Carens three-row SUV officially revealed in global unveil for Indian market2 min read .
-Updated: 16 Dec 2021, 01:18 PM IST
+Kia Carens three-row SUV officially revealed in global unveil for Indian market

 Kia Carens promises to marry the practicality of an MPV with the style of an SUV.
 Kia says the focus has been on safety, premium features and a spacious cabin.